chrisgarcia001/Optimal-Adversarial-Path-Transportation/README.md

 3. A greedy heuristic combined with local search
 4. A genetic algorithm

-The greedy heuristic with local search proved to be the most robust, achieving the best solutions on larger problems while having shorter run times than the GA
+The greedy heuristic with local search proved to be the most robust, achieving the best solutions on larger problems while having shorter run times than the GA.

 #### Code Organization and How to Run
+Each of the four algorithms above is implemented in src/lib/algorithms.
+Additionally, each algorithm has a runner inside the src/apps directory.
+Each of these runners is run from the command line and takes a parameter file path as command line input.
+All parameter files are simple CSV files, and examples of each can be found in the params folder.

+In addition to the core algorithms, there is also a runner for the problem generation.
+The problem generator runner also takes a parameter file path as command line input.

+All problems generated and corresponding solutions discussed in the paper are found in the *data* and *output* folders, respectively.

+The scripts directory contains Windows batch files to run the different problem generation and core algorithm runs. **NOTE** Running any script beginning with "exp" will overwrite the results unless different output folders are specified in the respective parameter files.

 #### Paper and Citation